Suitable for ages

 Students’ progress to the Year two curriculum once ‘work-ready’, typically in term 4, where the focus is on greater independence in the workplace (with a wider range of employers).
 Students are supported to develop their interview and communication skills and to actively seek and hopefully gain paid employment, a paid apprenticeship or further vocational training of choice.
 In year two students access weekly 1:1 job search sessions.

 TAP staff use person centred planning and our aim is to help all students reach their individual goals as defined in their Education Health and Care Plans (EHCP).
 Throughout the course there is a high level of 1:1 support.
-From September 2017 all our students will have access to our new counselling service.
+Students also have access to weekly SaLT and Wellbeing sessions if needed.

 Cost per Session